Skip to main content

 The final distinguishing factor, the unspecified immunoglobulin concentration, isn't so positive.
 The Immuno Colostrum product page says it contains "prized immunoglobulin-rich first milk" but says nothing about percentages.
 After reaching out to Codeage customer support, we discovered that nutrient assays aren't part of the company's testing process, and the range of immunoglobulins is anywhere from 50-150g per liter of liquid colostrum.
 Ultimately, this means that the product’s immunological efficacy isn't something we can objectively speak to.
 We greatly prefer the standardized IgG amounts from competitors, like ARMRA or WonderCow.

-Codeage Immune Colostrum pricing, payment, and returns
+Codeage Immune Colostrum pricing and returns

-Codeage's payment options are identical to WonderCow's — credit card, PayPal, and Shop Pay — but its return policy is somewhat complex.
+The company’s return policy is somewhat complex.
 Here's what you need to know if you want a refund on your Codeage order:

 • You have 30 days to request a refund for every one-item order.